ACCQUIREnet

 What Is ACCQUIREnet?

-The Allied Cleft & Craniofacial Quality-Improvement and Research Network (ACCQUIREnet) is a collaborative network of multidisciplinary teams from the United States and around the world that are dedicated to standardizing outcomes assessment in cleft care.
+The Allied Cleft & Craniofacial Quality-Improvement and Research Network (ACCQUIREnet) is a collaborative network of multidisciplinary teams that are dedicated to standardizing outcomes assessment in cleft care.
 ACCQUIREnet helps teams by streamlining comprehensive data collection, aggregation, storage, and analysis.
+As a distributed data network, each participating site in ACCQUIREnet collects and stores its own outcomes data according to a common data model.
 More importantly, as a collaborative network, ACCQUIREnet fosters inter-institutional benchmarking, promotes knowledge exchange, and facilitates implementation of proven quality-improvement programs and best practices.
-ACCQUIREnet has been strongly inspired by Americleft, European Reference Network (ERN)EUROCRANICHOMNSQIP-PediatricSolutions for Patient Safety, and PCORnet.

 What Does ACCQUIREnet Do?